-This specialist in thin-crust Neapolitan-style pizza uses a clean-burning coal oven.
+This specialist in thin-crust Neapolitan-style pizza uses a clean-burning coal oven that’s cranked up to 800 degrees.
 Coalfire pies take only about two minutes to bake, and the result is light, tasty, and easy to devour in seconds.
 If you’re a purist, go for the margherita, but meat lovers will drool over the possibility of a bite of either the sausage (with crumbles of Italian fennel sausage) or ‘nduja (with Calabrian salami) varieties.

 Macello Ristorante & Pizzeria